SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 ## Getting the Kubeconfig for CLI access and preparing Kyma runtime

 - In the Overview area of your subaccount open the **Console URL** found under **Kyma Environment**
-- At the top right of the window choose the user drop down and choose **Get Kubeconfig**
+- At the top right of the window choose the user drop down and choose **Get Kubeconfig**.
+Be aware that this kubeconfig is only valid for 8 hours.
 - Set this to an environment variable

 ```shell